DuyNguyen1879/docker-lab-tutorial/content/storage.md

 Persistent storage is an important use case, especially for things like databases, images, file and folder sharing among containers.
 To achieve this goal, there are two different approaches:

   1. host based volumes
-  2. shared hosts volumes
+  2. shared volumes

 In the first case, persisten volumes reside on the same host where container is running.
 In the latter, volumes reside on a shared filesystem like NFS, GlusterFS or others.
-In the first case, data are persistent to the host, meaning if the orchestrator moves the container on another host, the content of the volume is no more accessible to the new container.
-In case of shared multi host storage, it takes advantage of a distributed filesystem combined with the explicit storage technique.
-Since the mount point is available on all nodes, it can be leveraged to create a shared mount point among containers.
+In the first case, data are persistent to the host, meaning if the container is moved to an another host, the content of the volume is no more accessible to the new container.
+In the second case, since the mount point is accessible from all nodes, the volume can be mounted by any container, no matter the host is running the container.
+The latter case provides data persistence across a cluster of hosts.

-Persistent volumes are mapped from volumes defined into Dockerfile to filesystem on the hos running the container.
+Persistent volumes are mapped from volumes defined into Dockerfile to filesystem on the host running the container.
 For example, the following Dockerfile defines a volume ``/var/log`` where the web app stores its access logs
 ```
 # Create the image from the latest nodejs
 # The image is stored on Docker Hub at docker.io/kalise/nodejs-web-app:latest